kamalkolisetty/imageBGremove-python/README.md

-Here's a sample README file for your project that removes the background from an image using Python.
-This README includes sections for project overview, installation, usage, requirements, and troubleshooting.

----

 # Image Background Remover

 This project removes the background from an image using the `rembg` library in Python and saves the output as a PNG image with transparency.